captnw/project_display/README.md

 # Project display

-This page is dedicated to showcasing all of my various games and projects.
+This page is dedicated to showcasing some of my various games and projects (if they're already not in a repo).
 Feel free to look at the assets, source code, and even use them.
 Suggestions and/or criticism are welcomed (when I eventually implement a comments section).

-**Note: currently games are downloadable .exe files, I will get the games running in the browser if you don't wish to download some random .exe file to try out these games/projects.**

 ## Projects